-The St. Louis Downtown Airport charges no local tax, but generates over 583 million USD in the local economy and generates 142 jobs in the community.
-All of our expenses are baid directly by the users of the airport, buti f you consider all of the other jobs generated by the airport in the region a total of 3,731 jobs are created.
-For every job created the airport generates over $156,258 in local money!
+The St. Louis Downtown Airport charges no local tax, but generates over $583 million in the local economy as well as 142 jobs in the community.
+All airport expenses are paid directly by the users of the airport, but if you consider all of the other jobs generated by the airport in the region a total of 3,731 jobs are created.
+For every job created the airport generates over $156,258 in local investments.

-CPS is a regional general aviation airport serving the St. Louis metropolitan area and typically is ranked as the third busiest airport in Illinois.
+KCPS is a regional general aviation airport serving the St. Louis metropolitan area and the third busiest airport in Illinois.
 The airport’s location makes it the most convenient airport to downtown St. Louis.
 It is a vital component of the regional and national system of airports.
-The October 2011 draft of the FAA’s Airport System Strategic Evaluation Task (ASSET), estimated to be implemented during early 2012, would classify CPS as a Regional Service Airport.
+The October 2011 draft of the FAA’s Airport System Strategic Evaluation Task (ASSET), implemented during early 2012, would classify CPS as a Regional Service Airport.

 The capacity of the existing runway configuration, as defined by the FAA’s Annual Service Volume, is sufficient to accommodate even the most aggressive aircraft operations forecasts.
 In addition, it is assumed that the current runway lengths are sufficient to meet the operational needs of the forecast aircraft fleet.
 Although no new runway infrastructure is anticipated the airport’s taxiway system will continue to evolve in order to safely and efficiently move aircraft to and from the runways and all designated aviation support facilities.

 St. Louis Downtown Airport will continue to maintain a portion of its property to accommodate the floodplain management commitments identified in FAA’s Finding Of No Significant Impact (FONSI) dated June 20, 2007 and recent permit conditions identified by the U.S. Army Corps of Engineers.
-In addition, any impacts to the existing wetlands will be first avoided but if unavoidable, minimized to all practicable extents.
-If however, there remain areas that include unavoidable/minimized impacts to wetlands, there are existing wetland mitigation credits based on permits obtained for improvements listed in the previously referenced FONSI.
+In addition, any impacts to the existing wetlands will be avoided, though—if unavoidable—minimized to all practicable extents.
+If however, areas that include unavoidable/minimized impacts to wetlands remain, there are existing wetland mitigation credits based on permits obtained for improvements listed in the previously referenced FONSI.